Overview of U.S. Lobbying and Political Campaigning Rules for Grantees

-Generally speaking, indirect or “grassroots” lobbying refers to a communication with members of the public that seeks to affect their opinions about the legislation and urges the them to contact legislators, their staffers or other government personnel involved in the formulation of legislation in an attempt to influence that legislation.
+Generally speaking, indirect or “grassroots” lobbying refers to a communication with members of the public that seeks to affect their opinions about the legislation and urges them to contact legislators, their staffers, or other government personnel involved in the formulation of legislation in an attempt to influence that legislation.
 To be considered grassroots lobbying, the communication must: 1) refer to specific legislation, 2) reflect a view on the legislation, and 3) include a “call to action” that encourages the recipient to take action with respect to the legislation.

 Exceptions and Special Rules

 The Code includes a few special rules and specific exceptions to lobbying.
 For example, nonpartisan analysis, study, or research, and examinations and discussions of broad social, economic, and similar problems, are generally not lobbying if they meet certain technical requirements in the Code.